 The Christian Church has a checkered history.
 It has loved and helped countless people.
 I’ve personally had the opportunity to witness the Church offering comfort, hope, compassion, and community over and over again.
 It has tirelessly worked for social justice, reaching out to the poor, homeless, and marginalized.
 Many hospitals got their start in the Church.
 It is full of gifted and kind people.
 To have been a part of all that has been one of the greatest privileges of my life.

 It is also true that much of the Church has been on the wrong side of crucial issues like slavery, race, and has inflicted great pain on the LGBTQ community.
 It has denied women (to its own detriment) their gifts and leadership.
 Thankfully that has changed in some Church traditions in my lifetime.

-If I were to put the essence of what Jeshua actually taught and lived in one sentence it would be: to know and live from OUR INHERENT Oneness with the Divine within us and within everything.
+If I were to put the essence of what Jeshua actually taught and lived in one sentence it would be: to know and live from OUR INHERENT Oneness with the One(ness) in all that is.

 Another way to put it would be to live from the truth of YOUR Being as Divine love and peace.
 He was pointing to something well beyond believing this as information.
 He was pointing to becoming aware of what knows this to be True in the depths of your Being, and then living from that energy of knowing.
 He was about nothing less than a transformation of consciousness (awareness).

 Does it really transform anyone to believe things about someone else ?
 Does it really bring anyone home to the Truth of their own essence (Divine Love), when you only believe that to be true about Jesus?

 In contrast, the traditional message of Christianity has been that human sin has caused a separation between God and humans.
 Jesus came to overcome that separation by dying on the cross so God could forgive humans.
 Jesus in this way acted as a kind of bridge between God and humans.